 - Special care has to be taken for patients with surgical implants or medication pumps.

-- Guide the patient carefully as there is a risk of fingers being trapped between the patient table and top board.
+- Guide the patient carefully as there is a risk of fingers being trapped between the patient’s table and the top board.

 - Provide the subjects with hearing protection and audio diversions.